streamlit/streamlit/docs/deploy_streamlit_app.md

 To get started, first request an invite at [streamlit.io/sharing](http://streamlit.io/sharing).
 Streamlit sharing is currently invitation-only while we ramp things up.
 We promise to get you one very quickly ❤️

+Once you have your invite you're ready to deploy!
+It's really straightforward, just follow the next few steps.

 ## Put your Streamlit app on GitHub

 Make sure it's in a public folder and that you have a [requirements.txt file](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format)